 Then in 1950 the innovative decision was taken to build a permanent showground.
 The Harrogate site was purchased and its imaginative layout and excellent facilities quickly resulted in it becoming a role model for others.

 In 1992 the decision was made to remain on the Harrogate site and an ambitious £10m re-development programme was embarked upon.
 Since then the Showground's prestigious conference and events venue, the Yorkshire Events Centre and Pavilions of Harrogate have gone from strength to strength.
 In addition the number of events staged on the Showground year round has increased dramatically - it is now busy 12 months of the year.

-* British Home Stores now stands on the site of the original Black Swan Hotel in York but a plaque on the wall outside records the fact that the Society was formed at the Hotel.
+* The original Black Swan Hotel in York no longer stands in Coney Street, but a plaque on the wall records the fact that the Society was formed at the Hotel.

 Cock O’The North Championship

 The Cock o’the North Showjumping Championship is the most prestigious show jumping competition within the Great Yorkshire Show.
 It attracts international names from the equestrian world and never fails to provide a superb climax to three days of excitement through the qualifying classes.
 The Main Ring is the setting for the competition.